 Gardeners will have the most success starting seeds two to three weeks before the last frost and keeping young plants inside until after any chance of frost has passed.

-The Winged Bean originates from tropical areas and loves bright, hot, and humid environments, but has also proven to be resistant to drier conditions when watered properly.
+The winged bean originates from tropical areas and loves bright, hot, and humid environments, but has also proven to be resistant to drier conditions when watered properly.
 The seed pods develop near the end of the growing season when the nights are cool but short.
-Gardeners in much of the United States may see lots of vegetative growth throughout the summer, but no seed pods until late summer or fall.
+Gardeners in most parts of the United States may see lots of vegetative growth throughout the summer, but no seed pods until late summer or fall.

-Plant in areas where the Winged Bean will get sunlight all day, except in places with excessive heat over 90 degrees in the afternoon.
-Growers in these regions will do their best to find afternoon shade locations to protect the Winged Bean plant.
+It is best to plant in areas where the winged bean will get sunlight all day, except in places with excessive heat over 90 degrees in the afternoon.
+Growers in these regions will do their best to find afternoon shade locations to protect the winged bean plant.
 In areas with early frost, screens can be used to reduce damage and extend the growing season, often for weeks.

-The Winged Bean isn’t picky about soil.
+The winged bean isn’t picky about soil.
 In fact, the tuber is capable of stabilizing nitrogen in the soil, which increases plant absorption and creates healthier soil.
-Winged Bean plants grow well in moist soil, but should not be overwatered.
-The plant can be stressed by dry conditions near the end of the growing season to stimulate seed pod production.
+Winged bean plants grow well in moist soil, but should not be overwatered.
+Consequently, the plant can be stressed by dry conditions near the end of the growing season.

-– Fertilizing and Feeding Requirements for Winged Bean Plants
+Fertilizing and Feeding Requirements of Winged Bean Plants

 Natural feeding with compost is the best way to grow healthy, strong plants.
 Compost will provide all of the nutrients your bean plants need so avoid additional feeding.
 Too much nutrients can cause plants to burn.